 Variable VIF 1/VIF

-RD 1.03 0.970480
+R&D 1.03 0.970480

 CEOD 1.01 0.987435

 BI 1.01 0.985358

 BS 1.00 0.996754

 FD 1.00 0.999823

 FS 1.05 0.949297

 LEV 1.02 0.977023

 SG 1.00 0.999867

 The endogeneity issue is also checked for in this study.
 This study employs the technique of a two-step dynamic panel system estimation for analysis.
-To evaluate the mediation, a generalized method of moment (GMM) system estimation is used.
+To evaluate the mediation, a generalised method of moment (GMM) system estimation is used.
 The current study applies a two-step dynamic GMM estimation for the following reasons.
 Firstly, the present study uses dependent variables which are likely to be measured as annual data, and it seems desirable to use a dynamic panel estimation to allow for this.
 Secondly, there is a possibility of unobserved heterogeneity with regressors, and GMM estimation is used to control such effects.
 The lagged dependent variable in the two step dynamic panel data system estimation controls some of the effect of omitted variables varying over time.

-A generalized method of moments (GMM) produces consistent parameters (Arellano and Bond, 1991; Blundell and Bond, 1998).
+A GMM produces consistent parameters (Arellano & Bond, 1991; Blundell & Bond, 1998).
 Roodman (2009) mentions that Arellano-Bond estimators use a one and two step estimation.
-He notes that the two-step dynamic panel estimation of the Generalized Method of Moment System estimation of the standard error tends to be severely downward biased, therefore, the present study applied the two step GMM estimator to evaluate mediation across developed and developing countries over the period of 2002-2017.
+He notes that the two-step dynamic panel estimation of the GMM estimation of the standard error tends to be severely downward biased, therefore, the present study applied the two step GMM estimator to evaluate mediation across developed and developing countries over the period of 2002-2017.

 Tests were employed to ascertain whether innovation mediates the relationship between corporate governance and firm performance.
 Empirically, the test is done by applying the two-step dynamic estimation model.
 Lagged values of dependent variables could control endogeneity issues.
 Regarding the mediation check, this study follows the work of Baron and Kenny (1986).
-For testing the mediating model of innovation between CG and FP the following conditions must be fulfilled.
-The first condition is that the independent variable (CG variables) must affect the mediator (innovation).
-The second condition is that the independent variable (CG variables) must affect the dependent variable (ROA).
+To test the mediating model of innovation between corporate governance and firm performance, the following conditions must be fulfilled.
+The first condition is that the independent variable (corporate governance variables) must affect the mediator (innovation).
+The second condition is that the independent variable (corporate governance variables) must affect the dependent variable (ROA).
 The third condition is that the mediator (innovation) must affect the dependent variable (ROA).
 If these conditions are fulfilled, then the fourth condition can be considered.
-For the fourth model, if the independent variable (CG variable) is significant in the presence of mediator (innovation), there is partial mediation.
+For the fourth model, if the independent variable (corporate governance variable) is significant in the presence of mediator (innovation), there is partial mediation.
 If the independent variable is insignificant in the presence of the mediator, there is full mediation.

-INNO{i,t}=

-$$\alpha$$

-+ β CG{i,t1} + γ Z{i,t1} + ε i,t (i)
+$$INNO{i,t} = \alpha + \beta CG{i,t1} + \gamma Z{i,t1} + \varepsilon{i,t}$$ (1)

-To test the model i, INNO is corporate innovation, CG is the vector of the corporate governance variable (board size, board independence, CEO duality and female directorship) the dummy variables.
+To test model 1, INNO is corporate innovation, corporate governance is the vector of the corporate governance variable (board size, board independence, CEO duality and female directorship) the dummy variables.
 Z is the vector of the control variables (leverage, firm size, and sales growth).

-$$ROA{i,t} = \alpha + \beta CG{i,t1} + \gamma Z{i,t1} + \varepsilon{i,t}$$ (ii)
+$$ROA{i,t} = \alpha + \beta CG{i,t1} + \gamma Z{i,t1} + \varepsilon{i,t}$$ (2)

-To test model ii, ROA is a dependent variable measured as ratio of earnings to total assets before interest and taxes.
-CG is the vector of the corporate governance variable (board size, board independence, CEO duality and female directorship), CEO duality and female directorship are the dummy variables.
+To test model 2, ROA is a dependent variable measured as ratio of earnings to total assets before interest and taxes.
+Corporate governance is the vector of the corporate governance variable (board size, board independence, CEO duality, and female directorship), CEO duality and female directorship are the dummy variables.
 Z is the vector of the control variables (leverage, firm size, and sales growth).

-$$ROA{i,t} = \alpha + \beta INNO{i,t1} + \gamma Z{i,t1} + \varepsilon{i,t}$$ (iii)
+$$ROA{i,t} = \alpha + \beta INNO{i,t1} + \gamma Z{i,t1} + \varepsilon{i,t}$$ (3)